sungsujaing/Artificial_Intelligence_Data_Science_Portfolio/README.md

 Many side projects are currently on-going in separate repositories and they will be continuously merged into this portfolio repository for presentation.

-While each jupyter notebook is self-explanatory, the required modules can be found in the "requirement.txt" contained in each project folder.
+While each jupyter notebook is self-explanatory, required modules can be found in the "requirement.txt" contained in each project folder.
 If you wish to install the requirements, simply run `pip install -r requirements.txt` in your virtual environment.

 Any questions or feedback regarding this portfolio can be kindly directed to the author, ***Sean Choi***, at ***ss.sean.choi@gmail.com*** or ***ss.choi@mail.utoronto.ca***.